 SLEEP ON IT

 Give it a go and report back!
 And if there’s something you struggle with when shopping and staying on track, get in touch or leave a comment below!
-It’s amazing some of the tactics the stores are using that are getting us to shop, so don’t feel silly about it.
+It’s amazing some tactics the stores use that are getting us to shop, so don’t feel silly about it.
 Stay strong!